 "I don't care.
 What I care about is that the man I love is letting himself sink into a wheelchair when he can still walk."
 She reached down and hit the lock on the wheels of the chair.
 "Now, Chris.
 It's time to walk.
 Just a little."

 He took a deep breath and wasn't surprised to find it shaky, rattling around in a chest that he could imagine sinking in on itself.
 Where his heart once was.
 Where his courage once was.

 Where his honor once was.
 "I gave the codes away, Gwen."

 "Do you want me to go get one of those things so we can test it out?"

 He imagined her suffering the penetration of that bug in her brain, reached out as if he could stop it.
 The crutch fell away from him, but she caught it and handed it back.

 "Come on.
 Get up."
 There was a hint of pain, of disappointment.
 And he knew it was in herself.
 She'd probably thought she'd have had him on his feet by now.

-Never underestimate the stubbornness of a Pike.
+She should know to never underestimate the stubbornness of Christopher Pike.

 "Baby, please."
 It was her bedroom voice.
 Her shore leave voice.
-Her voice of sadness and openness and finally letting him in and touching him and--
+Her voice of sadness and openness and finally letting him in and touching him and—

-He stood up, had to move the crutches quickly as he swayed and his legs shook.
+He stood up but had to move the crutches quickly as he swayed and his legs shook.
 He took a step, then another.
 She was walking backwards, away from the chair and the booze and the broken, cutting glass.
 Toward the bed.
 He limped his way to her, walking like an old man, the crutches pinching his armpits.